William Jay (jurist)

-Early life
+Early life and education

-Jay was born in New York City on 16 June 1789, in between his father's terms as United States Secretary of Foreign Affairs in the administration of George Washington.
-He was the son of John Jay (1745–1829) and Sarah Van Burgh (née Livingston) Jay (1756–1802).
+Jay was born in New York City on June 16, 1789, in between his father's terms as United States Secretary of Foreign Affairs in the Washington administration.
+He was the son of John Jay (1745–1829) and Sarah Van Brugh (née Livingston) Jay (1756–1802).
 Among his older siblings was Peter Augustus (who served as Recorder of New York City under Richard Riker), Susan, Maria, and Ann Jay.

 His maternal grandparents were Susannah (née French) Livingston and William Livingston, an attorney who was a signer of the United States Constitution and later served as the first post-colonial Governor of New Jersey during the American Revolutionary War.
 His paternal grandparents were Peter Jay, a wealthy trader in furs, wheat, timber, and other commodities, and Mary (née Van Cortlandt) Jay (daughter of New York mayor Jacobus Van Cortlandt).

 He graduated from Yale College in 1808.

 Career

-After his graduation, he took up the management of his father's large estate in Westchester County, New York, and also studied law at Albany.
+After his graduation, he took up the management of his father's large estate in Westchester County, New York, and also studied law in Albany.
 Poor eyesight soon compelled him to give up the legal profession.
 He early became interested in various philanthropic enterprises and reforms and identified himself especially with the temperance, antislavery, and antiwar movements.
 He was one of the founders (in 1816) of the American Bible Society, which he defended against the vigorous attacks of the High Church party, led by Bishop John H. Hobart.
 He was Judge of Common Pleas in New York from 1818 to 1820, and was first judge of Westchester County from 1820 to 1842, when he was removed on account of his anti-slavery views.